-In Payment Solutions, we originate installment loans to consumers (and a limited number of commercial customers) in the United States, primarily in the power products market (motorcycles, ATVs and lawn and garden).
+We originate installment loans to consumers (and a limited number of commercial customers) in the United States, primarily in the power products market (motorcycles, ATVs and lawn and garden), as well as through our various SetPay installment products (such as our SetPay Pay in 4 product for short-term loans).
 Installment loans are closed-end credit accounts where the customer pays down the outstanding balance in installments.
 The terms of our installment loans are governed by customer agreements and applicable laws and regulations.

-Installment loans are assessed periodic finance charges using fixed interest rates.
+Installment loans are generally assessed periodic finance charges using fixed interest rates.
 In addition to periodic finance charges, we may impose other charges and fees on loan accounts, including late fees where a customer has not made the required payment by the required due date and returned payment fees.